Thinking blogger award meme

 The medium is not the message

-Posted by jerry on March 15th, 2007 — Posted in Journal, New media
+Posted by Jerry on March 15th, 2007 — Posted in Journal, New media

 In a classic error of form being conflated with content, it seems there is a proposal in the UK to ban phone masts from church rooftops – because new generation phones can access the internet and the internet might transmit pornographic images!